connorwk/drgns/README.md

 DRGNS stands for:
-Delphino Replacement GRBL Now with Servos
+Delphino Replacement GRBL Now with Servos or
+Delphino Replacement GRBL aNd Servos
+(Blame my friend Nathan for this suggestion.)

 This is a port of grbl to the TI C2000 Delphino line of DSPs.
 I am developing this on the TI LAUNCHXL-F28379D Launchpad.
 A cheap development board for the DSP: